sixem/ivfi-php/docs/setup.md

 <p>Download the latest release <a href="https://github.com/sixem/eyy-indexer/releases">HERE</a>!</p>
 <p>Alternatively, you can also build it from source yourself, for that see: <a href="#building">building</a></p>
+<p>You can also find every release and specific builds here: <a href="https://five.sh/releases/eyy-indexer/">https://five.sh/releases/eyy-indexer/</a></p>

 ## Files